The Lydia Bag

 Fabric and Other Supplies

 NOTE: We got a full ¾ yard in order to get a perfect fussy cut, centering the butterfly motif.
-If you choose a print that is more random, you could get away with ½ yard
+If you choose a print that is more random, you can likely get away with ½ yard

-- ⅝ yard of 44″+ wide light to mid-weight canvas or similar for the coordinating solid exterior panel and strap; we used 58″ 9.3oz canvas in Viking Purple, aka Ultra Violet (Pantone 2018 Color of the Year)
+- ⅝ yard of 44″+ wide light to mid-weight canvas or similar for the coordinating solid exterior panel and strap; we originally used 58″ 9.3oz canvas in Viking Purple

 - 1 yard of 20”+ wide lightweight fusible interfacing; we used Pellon Shape Flex

 NOTE: We used a full yard in order to cut the 30” strip for the handle interfacing as one piece.
-You could butt together two smaller pieces and get away ⅝ yard.
+You could butt together two smaller pieces and get away with just ⅝ yard.

 - ¼ yard or scrap of mid-weight fusible interfacing; we used Pellon Décor Bond